Distinguished Professor Emeritus, History

 Professor Rudin's interests in cultural and environmental history are front and centre in his most recent book, Against the Tides: Reshaping Landscape and Community in Canada's Maritime Marshlands (UBC Press, 2021).
 The book explores the legacy of the federal government's large-scale project after World War II to reconstruct the dykes and aboiteaux that had long protected lands in both Nova Scotia and New Brunswick from the tides of the Bay of Fundy.
 This federal program (the Maritime Marshland Rehabilitation Administration) led to environmental and cultural changes that are still evident in the early twenty-first century.
 This book is accompanied by the film Unnatural Landscapes that Rudin produced and Bernar Hébert directed.

-This focus on the cultural and environmental history of Atlantic Canada also underpins Professor Rudin's current research project whose jumping off point is the 1959 Escuminac Disaster that saw the decimation of the drift-net fishing fleet that was struck by a freak hurricane while harvesting Atlantic salmon in the Gulf of St-Lawrence, just beyond Miramichi Bay, on the east coast of New Brunswick.
+This focus on the cultural and environmental history of Atlantic Canada also underpins Professor Rudin's current SSHRC-funded research project whose jumping off point is the 1959 Escuminac Disaster that saw the decimation of the drift-net fishing fleet that was struck by a freak hurricane while harvesting Atlantic salmon in the Gulf of St-Lawrence, just beyond Miramichi Bay, on the east coast of New Brunswick.
 The project explores how the community survived following the loss of 35 men, looking both at the role of private philanthropy and the increasingly interventionist provincial government.
 Secondly, the project considers drift-net fishing from an environmental perspective, exploring the conflict between recreational fishers upstream on the Miramichi and the drift-net fishers in the Bay.
-Ultimately, the lobbying of the anglers -- together with mounting evidence that industrial fishing was decimating salmon stocks -- led to a temporary ban on commercial salmon fishing in 1972, that became permanent in the 1980s Finally, the project examines the place of English-speakers and Acadians in the communities that were involved in the salmon fisheries, but which lived apart from one another.
+Ultimately, the lobbying of the anglers -- together with mounting evidence that industrial fishing was decimating salmon stocks -- led to a temporary ban on commercial salmon fishing in 1972, that became permanent in the 1980s Finally, the project examines how the Escuminac Disaster has been remembered among both English-speakers and Acadians who lived in the communities that were impacted by this event.
+More broadly, the project is designed to use the Escuminac Disaster to examine a wide array of issues that shaped postwar New Brunswick.

 Professor Rudin has also served as director of the Lost Stories Project, which takes little known stories about the Canadian past, transforms them into public art, and then documents the process by way of documentary film.
 The project's five films -- that Rudin produced -- are available in English, French and (in one case) ASL at http://loststories.ca.